Krushna-Nanda/University_exam/CE/01_unit .md

 2. **Letters**: Formal messages sent on paper or online.
 3. **Reports/Docs**: Written details or information about something.
 4. **Memos**: Short notes or messages within an organization.
-5. **Text Messages/Instant Messaging**: Quick written messages on phones or apps.
-6. **Books/Articles**: Written works for learning or sharing information.
-7. **Social Media Posts**: Writing shared on platforms like Facebook, Twitter, or Instagram.

 1. **Non-Verbal Communication**:
    Involves transmitting messages without the use of words, relying on body language, gestures, facial expressions, or tone.